AscendingPassage.com HOME PAGE.

 As we descended the sandy pathway we were not slow to perceive the

-Sphinx itself, half hill, half couchant beast, turning its back upon
+Sphinx itself, half hill, half crouching beast.
+It had its back turned on

 it seemed to be regarding, and the lappets of its headgear showed like